MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/monitor-alerts.md

 #ms.custom:

 ---
+# Monitor alerts

 *Applies to: Microsoft Cloud App Security*

+Alerts are the entry points to understanding your cloud environment more deeply.
+This article provides a list and description of all alerts.

-# Alerts
+# Monitor your alerts

+It's a good idea to review all of your alerts.
+Understanding why an alert is occurring allows you to use them as tools for modifying your policies.

-To view alerts:
+**To view alerts:**

 In the Microsoft Cloud App Security portal, click on Alerts.

 ![Alert menu](./media/alert-menu.png)

-After you look at an alert, if it's not interesting, you can **Dismiss** it.
-You can enter a comment to explain why you dismissed the alert and you can **Send feedback to the Cloud App Security team**.
-This feedback is reviewed by our security research team to constantly improve the alerting mechanism.
+ - **Dismiss** an alert after you look at it and determine it's not interesting.
+     - Enter a **comment** to explain why you dismissed the alert
+     - **Send us feedback about this alert** to be reviewed by our security research team for improving the alerts.

-If you investigate the alert and mitigate the risk, you can then **Resolve** the alert.
-The alert will no longer show up in the alerts table.
-If you started investigating an issue but you want to make sure you remember to continue, you can **Mark as unread**.
-You can also **Adjust the policy** that matched the alert in order to imrpove future alert matches.
-Resolving an alert also gives you the option to enter a comment and **Send feedback to the Cloud App Security team**.
+ - **Resolve** the alert if you investigate it and mitigate the risk.

+     - The alert will no longer show up in the alerts table.
+     - **Mark as unread** if you started investigating an issue but you want to make sure you remember to continue.
+     -  **Adjust the policy** that matched the alert to improve future alert matches.
+     - Resolving an alert gives you the option to enter a comment and **Send feedback to the Cloud App Security team**.

+## Built-in alerts
 The following alerts types will be displayed.

-## Built-in alerts

 |Alert name|AlertID|Description|
 |----|----|----|